-Ms. Pitlik's starting compensation when hired in July 2021 included a base salary of \$250,000, a signing bonus of \$50,000, an annual incentive cash bonus targeted at 40% of base salary, and the grant of stock options to purchase 75,000 shares of Arcadia's common stock under the 2015 Omnibus Equity Incentive Plan.
-The Stock Options have a term of ten years and vest over four years, with 25% of the shares subject to the Stock Options vesting on the first anniversary of the Grant Date, and an additional 1/36th of the shares vesting each month thereafter, subject to continued service through the applicable vesting dates.
+Ms. Pitlik's starting compensation when hired in July 2021 included a base salary of \$250,000, a signing bonus of \$50,000, an annual incentive cash bonus targeted at 40% of base salary, and the grant of stock options to purchase 1,874 shares of Arcadia's common stock under the 2015 Omnibus Equity Incentive Plan.
+The stock options have a term of ten years and vest over four years, with 25% of the shares subject to the stock options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to continued service through the applicable vesting dates.
+In April 2022, Ms. Pitlik was granted options to purchase 1,350 shares of common stock of the Company.
+The stock option vests over 4 years, with 25% of the shares subject to the stock options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to the stock option vests over 4 years, with 25% of the shares subject to the stock options vesting on the first anniversary of the grant date, and an additional 1/36th of the shares vesting each month thereafter, subject to her continued service.
+In August 2022, Ms. Pitlik was granted options to purchase 575 shares of the common stock of the Company.
+Ms. Pitlik's right to exercise the option vests over 3 years (1/3 per year), subject to her continued service.
 Ms. Pitlik is eligible to receive discretionary cash bonuses as determined by the Compensation Committee or the Board of Directors.